ouraigua-zz/JOCircularSlider/README.md

 ## Overview

-JOCircularSlider is a highly customisable and reusable circular slider for iOS applications.
+JOCircularSlider is a highly customisable and reusable iOS circular slider that mimics the behaviour of a knob control.
-The knob control uses no preset images and every one of its elements is drawn completely in code making very adaptable to every design and theme.
+It uses no preset images and every one of its components is drawn completely in code making it extremely adaptable to every design and theme.

 ## Example